-In this tutorial we will show you how to install and configuration GrandCMS on Ubuntu 16.04.
-For those of you who didn’t know, GrandCMS is a new free, open source CMS based on OpenCart core.
+In this tutorial, we will show you how to install and configuration GrandCMS on Ubuntu 16.04.
+For those of you who didn’t know, GrandCMS is a new free, open-source CMS based on OpenCart core.
 An easy to use CMS solution with the ability to create your own websites without any costs.
 Especially recommend for OpenCart owners.
-They can use it for primary or secondary site.
+They can use it for the primary or secondary site.

 Install GrandCMS on Ubuntu 16.04